Habana Abierta: Band members

 Boris Larramendi, Kelvis Ochoa, Andy Villalón and Pepe del Valle have also been members of the band.

 Discography

-In 1998 they record "Habana Oculta", with the participation of Alejandro Frómeta and Raúl Ciro from Superávit.
-Already as Habana Abierta they record "Habana Abierta", "24 horas" and "Boomerang", this last one in 2006 with the collaboration of musicians such as Bebo Valdés and the arrangements of Alain Pérez.
+In 1998 they recorded Habana Oculta, with the participation of Alejandro Frómeta and Raúl Ciro from Superávit.
+As Habana Abierta, they recorded Habana Abierta, 24 horas and Boomerang, this last one in 2006 with the collaboration of musicians such as Bebo Valdés and the arrangements of Alain Pérez.

-Three of its members have recorded solo albums: Kelvis Ochoa recorded "Kelvis", Boris Larramendi "Yo no tengo la culpa" and Luis Barbería, "Luis Barbería".
+Three of its members have recorded solo albums: Kelvis Ochoa recorded Kelvis, Boris Larramendi Yo no tengo la culpa and Luis Barbería, Luis Barbería.
 Kelvis Ochoa and Boris Larramendi were also the singers of Habana Blues Band, the band created after the success of the movie Habana Blues (directed by Benito Zambrano), winner of a Best Soundtrack Goya Award in 2006.

-Nowadays Habana Abierta is about to present its new album, self-produced, and Vanito Brown is preparing his solo album with producer Robin Taylor-Firth.
+Currently Habana Abierta is about to present its new album, self-produced, and Vanito Brown is preparing his solo album with producer Robin Taylor-Firth.